drew1kun/ansible-role-ohmyzsh/README.md

 --------------
 OS-Agnostic:

-    ohmyzsh_install_dir               # directory oh-my-zsh to be installed in ohmyzsh_custom_aliases            # file containing custom shell config
+    ohmyzsh_install_dir:                # directory oh-my-zsh to be installed in
+    ohmyzsh_custom_aliases:             # file containing custom shell config
     ohmyzsh_powerlevel9k: true|false    # whether to install powerlevel9k theme or not
-    ohmyzsh_users                     # list of users to install zsh/oh-my-zsh for
+    ohmyzsh_users:                      # list of users to install zsh/oh-my-zsh for
-        user:
+      - user:
           theme:                       # theme to be configured for user (if not specified the default theme will be configured)
           state: present|absent        # whether install or remove oh-my-zsh configuration for user

-    ohmyzsh_default_theme             # default theme to be configured for users which do not have theme specified ohmyzsh_default_plugins           # the list of plugins for oh-my-zhs to be installed
+    ohmyzsh_default_theme:             # default theme to be configured for users which do not have theme specified
+    ohmyzsh_default_plugins:           # the list of plugins for oh-my-zhs to be installed

 OS-Specific:

-    ohmyzsh_root_dir                  # root directory
+    ohmyzsh_root_dir:                  # root directory
-    ohmyzsh_home_dir                  # user's home directory
+    ohmyzsh_home_dir:                  # user's home directory
-    ohmyzsh_zprofile_dir              # zsh profile directory
+    ohmyzsh_zprofile_dir:              # zsh profile directory

 Dependencies
 ------------